jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

             4 ░
             5 ░ ## For the animals
             6 ░
-            7 ░ Preventing the exploitation of animals is not the only reason fo ░ r becoming vegan, but for many it remains the key factor in thei ░ r decision to go vegan and stay vegan.
-Having emotional attachme ░ nts with animals may form part of that reason, while many believ ░ e that all sentient creatures have a right to life and freedom.
-              ░ Specifics aside, avoiding animal products is one of the most obv ░ ious ways you can take a stand against animal cruelty and animal ░  exploitation everywhere.
-Read a detailed overview on why being ░ vegan demonstrates true compassion for animals.
+            7 ░   Preventing the exploitation of animals is not the only reason ░ for becoming vegan, but for many it remains the key factor in th ░ eir decision to go vegan and stay vegan.
+Having emotional attach ░ ments with animals may form part of that reason, while many beli ░ eve that all sentient creatures have a right to life and freedom ░ .
+Specifics aside, avoiding animal products is one of the most o ░ bvious ways you can take a stand against animal cruelty and anim ░ al exploitation everywhere.
+Read a detailed overview on why bein ░ g vegan demonstrates true compassion for animals.
             8 ░
             9 ░ ## For your health
            10 ░
-           11 ░ Well-planned vegan diets follow healthy eating guidelines, and c ░ ontain all the nutrients that our bodies need.
-Both the British ░ Dietetic Association and the American Academy of Nutrition and D ░ ietetics recognise that they are suitable for every age and stag ░ e of life.
-Some research has linked that there are certain healt ░ h benefits to vegan diets with lower blood pressure and choleste ░ rol, and lower rates of heart disease, type 2 diabetes and some ░ types of cancer.
+           11 ░   Well-planned vegan diets follow healthy eating guidelines, and ░  contain all the nutrients that our bodies need.
+Both the Britis ░ h Dietetic Association and the American Academy of Nutrition and ░  Dietetics recognise that they are suitable for every age and st ░ age of life.
+Some research has linked that there are certain hea ░ lth benefits to vegan diets with lower blood pressure and choles ░ terol, and lower rates of heart disease, type 2 diabetes and som ░ e types of cancer.
            12 ░
-           13 ░ Going vegan is a great opportunity to learn more about nutrition ░  and cooking, and improve your diet.
-Getting your nutrients from ░  plant foods allows more room in your diet for health-promoting ░ options like whole grains, fruit, nuts, seeds and vegetables, wh ░ ich are packed full of beneficial fibre, vitamins and minerals.
+           13 ░   Going vegan is a great opportunity to learn more about nutriti ░ on and cooking, and improve your diet.
+Getting your nutrients fr ░ om plant foods allows more room in your diet for health-promotin ░ g options like whole grains, fruit, nuts, seeds and vegetables, ░ which are packed full of beneficial fibre, vitamins and minerals ░ .
            14 ░
            15 ░ ## For the environment
            16 ░
-           17 ░ From recycling our household rubbish to cycling to work, we're a ░ ll aware of ways to live a greener life.
-One of the most effecti ░ ve things an individual can do to lower their carbon footprint i ░ s to avoid all animal products.
-This goes way beyond the problem ░  of cow flatulence and air pollution!
+           17 ░   From recycling our household rubbish to cycling to work, we're ░  all aware of ways to live a greener life.
+One of the most effec ░ tive things an individual can do to lower their carbon footprint ░  is to avoid all animal products.
+This goes way beyond the probl ░ em of cow flatulence and air pollution!
            18 ░   Why is meat and dairy so bad for the environment?
            19 ░
-           20 ░ The production of meat and other animal derived products places ░ a heavy burden on the environment.
-The vast amount of grain feed ░  required for meat production is a significant contributor to de ░ forestation, habitat loss and species extinction.
-In Brazil alon ░ e, the equivalent of 5.6 million acres of land is used to grow s ░ oya beans for animals in Europe.
-This land contributes to develo ░ ping world malnutrition by driving impoverished populations to g ░ row cash crops for animal feed, rather than food for themselves.
-              ░  On the other hand, considerably lower quantities of crops and w ░ ater are required to sustain a vegan diet, making the switch to ░ veganism one of the easiest, most enjoyable and most effective w ░ ays to reduce our impact on the environment.
-For more on how veg ░ anism is the way forward for the environment, see our environmen ░ t section.
+           20 ░   The production of meat and other animal derived products place ░ s a heavy burden on the environment.
+The vast amount of grain fe ░ ed required for meat production is a significant contributor to ░ deforestation, habitat loss and species extinction.
+In Brazil al ░ one, the equivalent of 5.6 million acres of land is used to grow ░  soya beans for animals in Europe.
+This land contributes to deve ░ loping world malnutrition by driving impoverished populations to ░  grow cash crops for animal feed, rather than food for themselve ░ s.
+On the other hand, considerably lower quantities of crops and ░  water are required to sustain a vegan diet, making the switch t ░ o veganism one of the easiest, most enjoyable and most effective ░  ways to reduce our impact on the environment.
+For more on how v ░ eganism is the way forward for the environment, see our environm ░ ent section.
            21 ░
            22 ░ ## For people
            23 ░
-           24 ░ Just like veganism is the sustainable option when it comes to lo ░ oking after our planet, plant-based living is also a more sustai ░ nable way of feeding the human family.
-A plant-based diet requir ░ es only one third of the land needed to support a meat and dairy ░  diet.
-With rising global food and water insecurity due to a myr ░ iad of environmental and socio-economic problems, there's never ░ been a better time to adopt a more sustainable way of living.
-Av ░ oiding animal products is not just one of the simplest ways an i ░ ndividual can reduce the strain on food as well as other resourc ░ es, it's the simplest way to take a stand against inefficient fo ░ od systems which disproportionately affect the poorest people al ░ l over the world.
-Read more about how vegan diets can help peopl ░ e.
+           24 ░   Just like veganism is the sustainable option when it comes to ░ looking after our planet, plant-based living is also a more sust ░ ainable way of feeding the human family.
+A plant-based diet requ ░ ires only one third of the land needed to support a meat and dai ░ ry diet.
+With rising global food and water insecurity due to a m ░ yriad of environmental and socio-economic problems, there's neve ░ r been a better time to adopt a more sustainable way of living.
+              ░ Avoiding animal products is not just one of the simplest ways an ░  individual can reduce the strain on food as well as other resou ░ rces, it's the simplest way to take a stand against inefficient ░ food systems which disproportionately affect the poorest people ░ all over the world.
+Read more about how vegan diets can help peo ░ ple.
 INFO     This is to test the printFile function from an actual file with number
          of lines restriction.
             1 ░ # Explore why veganism is kinder to animals, to people and to ou